Earthcomputer/unpick-v3-parser/spec.md

 ## Application
 Note that this section is only one example of how constant uninlining could be implemented with these files.
 Implementations are free to uninline in less or more places than specified here or to use different techniques.
 This section is meant to give a feel for how the file format is supposed to be interpreted and reasoned about, not to dictate how the implementation is supposed to look.

 Following is a description of an algorithm to uninline constants in a method at the source code level.
-In practice it may be undesirable to only uninline a single method in isolation, due to the existence of inner methods (via anonymous or local classes).
+In practice it may be undesirable to only uninline a single method in isolation, due to the existence of inner methods (via anonymous or local classes), and parts of the method which is outside the body in the source code but inside in the bytecode (e.g. field assignments in both `<init>` and `<clinit>`).

 ### Identify targets
 Every expression and sub-expression in the syntax tree of the method body is associated to a group.
 In addition, every parameter and local variable is associated to a group.
 All expressions and variables are initially assigned to the default group.
 Then: